 Pugs were originally brought into Europe from China in the 16th century.
 Pugs depicted in 18th century prints are tall and lean, but a square body, deep chest, compact form, and well-developed muscles are some modern breed preferences.

 Pugs are even-tempered, have great charm, exhibit stability, and are playful and outgoing.
+They are a perfect family pet.
+Check out pugs for sale in TN.

 A Collie is a medium-sized dog and is lightly built.
 Collies are herding dogs that originated in Scotland.
 The breed has spread to many parts of the world and has also diversified into several breeds such as the Border Collie, the Bearded Collie, and the Shetland Sheepdog.
 They are also cross-bred with other dog breeds.
 Collie breeds are used as working dogs, show dogs, and as pets.